Demcizumab: Phase 1 Trials

-The patients that were chosen are older than 21, life expectancy greater than three months, histologically confirmed melastic, and normal hematologic and clotting parameters.
+The patients that were chosen are older than 21, life expectancy greater than three months, histologically confirmed metastatic, and normal hematologic and clotting parameters.
 Patients that were excluded received therapy four weeks or earlier, known HIV infection, bleeding disorder, receiving anticoagulants, uncontrolled hypertension, and pregnant or nursing.
 In addition people that have New York Heart Association Functional Classification II, III, and IV, uncontrolled seizers, active neurological diseases, and significant intercurrent illness are excluded.

 Phase 1a trials shows that the drug will be a durable anti-tumor response.
 In the Phase 1b trials shows the safety and pharmacokinetics that help decide what the maximum tolerated dose is.
 They dosed fifty-five patients either weekly with a doses ranging from .5 to 5 mg/kg or dosed biweekly with doses ranging from 2.5–10 mg/kg.

 The Phase 1 trials show that Demcizumab has a tolerable short term safety profile with common side effects of hypertension and fatigue.
 The recommended dose is 5 mg/kg until further research have been done.